ShaikDilshadBegum/OIBSIP_DS_Task-02/README.md

 Loading the dataset.

 Cleaning the data to ensure accuracy.

 Analyzing the data to identify trends and patterns.

 Visualizing the data using various methods, with a focus on the Sunburst chart to display the hierarchical nature of unemployment data.
-Dataset
+Dataset:

 The dataset used for this analysis includes information on unemployment rates in India during the COVID-19 pandemic.
 It contains data points across different states and sectors, providing a detailed view of the unemployment scenario.